sunshine-protocol/sunshine/README.md

 # ⓢⓤⓝⓢⓗⓘⓝⓔ 🌞

-**status: broken**: the previous minimal implementation is undergoing refactoring into four loosely coupled modules
+**status is broken**: the previous minimal implementation is undergoing refactoring into four loosely coupled modules

 **sunshine** is a fund coordination DAO that fosters nuanced governance over pooled resources.
 The architecture is built to evolve and encourages **self-improvement**.